karthikr8/aws-webapp-lift-shift/README.md

 Project 02 DevOps

-Creating a Multi Tier Web Application using AWS EC2 Instances.
+Creating a Multi Tier Web Application on AWS EC2 Instances for production.

 The webapp created in Project 01 is deployed in aws using lift and shift method.